Binary Tree Traversals (Static)

 int main() {

-// Manually insert values in the binary tree array (in level-order)
+// Manually insert values into the binary tree array (in level-order)

 tree[0] = 1; // Root node